-What better day than the first day of Spring to remember Cecil Chubb's magnanimous gesture, turning Stonehenge over to the care of the nation?
+What better day than the summer solstice to remember Cecil Chubb's magnanimous gesture, turning Stonehenge over to the care of the nation?
 Annunciata Elwes reports.

 He had purchased the ancient monument in an auction – lot 15 of a sale, with 30 acres of adjoining downland – on impulse three years previously, for the princely sum of £6,600, because he felt that ‘a Salisbury man ought to buy it’.

 He gave it to his wife as a birthday present – apparently, she was none too pleased, having sent him to the auction, at Palace Theatre, Salisbury, to buy some chairs.

 Country Life played a part, too.
 Before the auction, in September 1915, a small black-and-white photo of Britain’s most famous stone circle appeared in the magazine’s pages as an addendum to Messers Knight, Frank and Rutley’s particulars for Amesbury Abbey in Wiltshire.